django/birthday20/content/_index.md

 params:
   cssClassSuffix: "main"
   subtitle: "Here's to your future!
 And to celebrate your past!"
-  subsubtitle: "Celebrating 20 years of the Django Web Framework - join or initiate a local birthday event, read more about Django's history and check out special online events and merchandise."
+  subsubtitle: "Celebrating 20 years of the Django Web Framework - join or initiate a local birthday event."

 ---